sstelfox/stelfox.net/content/blog/2014-05-28-pg-error-error-type-hstore-does-not-exist.md

 The above solution doesn't sit well with me.
 While it's uncommon for any individual PostgreSQL server to be shared among different applications with different databases, the possibility is there.
-Perhaps the application will get de-commisioned and the DBA will simply drop the associated database and roles instead of setting up a new one.
+Perhaps the application will get decommissioned and the DBA will simply drop the associated database and roles instead of setting up a new one.

 Disconnecting the requirements of the application from the application itself